UNITED STATES

 Level 3: | Pricing inputs that are generally unobservable inputs and not corroborated by market data. |

 The carrying amount of the Company’s financial assets and liabilities, such as cash, prepaid expenses and accrued expenses approximate their fair value because of the short maturity of those instruments.
-The Company’s notes payable approximates the fair value of such instruments as the notes bear interest rates that are consistent with current market rates.
+The Company’s notes payable carrying value approximates the fair value of such instruments as the notes bear interest rates that are consistent with current market rates.

 The following table classifies the Company’s liabilities measured at fair value on a recurring basis into the fair value hierarchy as of:

-At September 30, 2023 | ||||||||||||
+At March 31, 2024 | ||||||||||||

 Description | Level 1 | Level 2 | Level 3 | |||||||||